berkeley-stat243/stat243-fall-2020/README.md

 **Week 5**

 Class:
- - Mon Sep 21: no class; please read sections 4.4-6.4 of Unit 5 and watch the associated videos
+ - Mon Sep 21: no class; please read Unit 5, Sections 4.4-6.4 and watch the associated videos
- - Wed Sep 23: (tentative) passing arguments to functions and lazy evaluation
+ - Wed Sep 23: review of some concepts from Unit 5, Sections 1-6.4, discussion of passing arguments to functions and lazy evaluation (Unit 5, Section 6.5)
- - Fri Sep 25: (tentative) variable scope and variable look-up
+ - Fri Sep 25: (tentative) variable scope and variable look-up (Unit 5, Sections 6.6-6.8)

 Assignments
  - *Mon Sep 21, 5 pm: PS 2* (submitted as a PDF on Gradescope and by pushing all materials (pdf and source files) to your Github repository)
  - Wed Sep 23, 10 am: Unit 5, Sections 1-6.4 reading/videos questions (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8166320))
  - (tentative) Fri Sep 25, 10 am: Unit 5, Sections 6.5-6.12 reading/videos questions

-Section: TBD
+Section: debugging